 The city has a diverse revenue profile, in part because it serves the functions of a city, county, and school district.
 Property tax revenues are the largest source, and the tax levy for operations is limited to 2.5% of the average full value of taxable real estate of the current and last four fiscal years.
 This phase-in process both stabilizes the maximum tax levy and provides good visibility on future-year revenue growth and limitations.
-Taxable assessed value grew 6.8% in fiscal 2017 and 7.5% in fiscal 2018.
+Taxable assessed value grew 6.8% in fiscal 2017 and 7.5% in fiscal 2018, and is projected to grow 6.4% in fiscal 2019.
 Property tax revenues made up 30% of audited fiscal 2017 general fund revenues.
 Sales and income taxes are also substantial components of revenues at 10% and 22%, respectively; their rates are controlled by the state.
 Intergovernmental revenues made up another 28% of the general fund total in fiscal 2017.